-Through the years, I have tried to make my AeB software (AcroTeX
+Through the years, I have tried to make my AeB software (The AcroTeX

 a shameless advertisement) compatible with pdftex and dvipdfm; however, during